 Prusa i3 Mk2 One of the latest additions to our 3D printing area, the Prusa has become quite popular in the 3D printing community world-wide and has also been recognized by Make Magazine, in 2017 winning their award for “Outstanding Open Source”, “Best Value”, and “Best Overall.”
 Bed Size: 9.84 by 8.3 by 8 inches (24.9936 by 21.082 by 20.32 cm).

 Printrbot Simple Another one of our new machines, the Printrbot Simple has become a common printer to see in educational institutions as well as Makerspaces around the world and we look forward to putting it through its paces in STS.
 Bed Size: 4 by 4 by 4.5 inches (10.16 by 10.16 by 11.43 cm).

-Send an email to firstname.lastname@example.org to schedule time with a member of our 3D team.
+Send an email to firstname.lastname@example.org to ask a question of, or schedule time with, a member of our 3D team.
 They are: